Can there be chaos in a perfect universe?

 Each of us has unique flaws like the cracked pot, but we can all be useful, despite our flaws.
 We have just to accept ourselves for what we are.

-We have just to take each person for what they are and look for the good in them.
+We have just to take each person and situation for what they are and look for the good in them.

 In this perfect universe, everything has a reason.